nigalanakis/Crystal_Math/README.md

 # CrystalMath

-## Tools for systematic exploration of the molecular structures in the CSD database and for a tpological based CSP
+## Tools for systematic exploration of the molecular structures in the CSD databasetowards a topological based CSP

 ### 1. Installation